raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

 --- /hints ---

-On the next card you'll design a different theme for each page that's organised into `article`s and `section`s!
+On the next card, you'll design a different theme for each page that's organised into articles and sections!

 --- /challenge ---